-Spearheading this work is the GROWTH Leadership Team, a set of advisors/coaches working in collaboration with Dr. Cuenca-Carlino to support each college/unit leader in developing, implementing, and assessing their college/unit professional development plans.
-The leadership team is composed by the Center for Teaching, Learning, and Technology (CTLT )interim Director and professional developers; the Cross Endowed Chair in the Scholarship of Teaching and Learning; the Director of Center for Mathematics, Science, and Technology (CeMaST); the Associate Director of University Assessment Services; the Director of the Center for Service Learning and Community Engagement, and the Director of the Office of Student Research.
+Leading this work is the GROWTH Leadership Team, a set of advisors/coaches working in collaboration with Dr. Cuenca-Carlino to support each college/unit leader in developing, implementing, and assessing their college/unit professional development plans.
+The leadership team is composed by the Center for Teaching, Learning, and Technology (CTLT) interim Director and professional developers; the Cross Endowed Chair in the Scholarship of Teaching and Learning; the Director of Center for Mathematics, Science, and Technology (CeMaST); the Associate Director of University Assessment Services; the Director of the Center for Civic Engagement, and the Director of the Office of Student Research.
 Further, the interim AVP for Student Success works closely with the GROWTH Change Team to make sure faculty success professional development initiatives are aligned with student success initiatives.

-During spring 2020, each college team worked with their leadership advisor to analyze disaggregated college-level data from the university-wide needs assessment.
-This analysis helped college/unit leaders identify professional development priorities for their colleges during the 2020-2021 academic year.
+During spring 2020, each college/unit team worked with their leadership advisor to analyze disaggregated college-level data from the university-wide needs assessment that was administered in fall 2019.
+This analysis helped college/unit leaders identify professional development priorities (PD) for their colleges/units during the 2020-2021 academic year.

-The GROWTH Change Team met this summer (June 8-12, 2020) for a week-long retreat organized by the leadership team to engage in PD and develop college-specific professional development programming aligned with the new Framework for Inclusive Teaching Excellence, or FITE guidelines.
-Based on data analyzed, unit leaders identified the FITE dimension/s to focus on for faculty/staff professional development programming, established goals, developed a plan for PD activities and an assessment plan.
+The GROWTH Change Team met during the summer (June 8-12, 2020) for a retreat organized by the leadership team to engage in PD and develop college-specific PD programming aligned to the new Framework for Inclusive Teaching Excellence (FITE) and/or the Framework for Inclusive Support and Service Excellence (FISSE).
+Based on data analyzed, college/unit leaders identified the FITE/FISSE dimension(s) on which they focused their PD programming, established goals, and developed a PD plan for delivering and assessing their activities.
 See the plans here: (PDF document)